About the network

-Mónica is a highly motivated professional with in-house event organisation, international office and luxury hotel management experience with over 15 years in the hospitality and private investments.
+Mónica is a highly motivated professional with over 15 years in the hospitality and private investments.
 Her mission is to help raise awareness about the diversity of thought processes, aphantasia, hyperphantasia and everything in-between.
-Mónica is currently leading the planning and organizing of the first *virtual* Extreme Imagination conference taking place in October 2021.
+Mónica is on the organizing committee for the Extreme Imagination conference.

 Dr. Adam Zeman